Provide training and technical assistance to JDAI sites in participating jurisdictions.

 Embedding Detention Reform in State Statutes, Rules and Regulations: A Guide to Juvenile Detention Reform #8

-True to its title, this report aims to help jurisdictions embed the goals of the Juvenile Detention Alternatives Initiative (JDAI) into state law.
+True to its title, this report aims to help jurisdictions embed the goals of JDAI into state law.
 It does this by pairing an expansive collection of policy excerpts with helpful tips and a tool for assessing existing strategies—allows sites to create a customized game plan for advancing the tenets of JDAI reform.